Residential (on-campus room and board included): $2395; $100 deposit due upon admission

 Rising 10th–12th graders.
-Completion of Algebra II is recommended.
+Completion of Algebra II and interest in fast-paced coursework is highly recommended.

 - Earn two college credits

 - Participants are admitted to Illinois Tech as non-degree students

 - Participants who perform well may request a letter of recommendation

 - Enhance your resume by adding academic university experience

 - Explore possible college majors by delving deeply into a variety of topics

 Course completion does not guarantee admission to Illinois Tech degree-seeking programs.